shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-multi-format-banner-ads-on-ios.md

 ---
-Title : Show Multi-Format Banner Ads on iOS Description : <b>Note:</b> This offering is currently in Alpha and is subject to change. ms.custom : android-ios
+title : Show Multi-Format Banner Ads on iOS description : The AppNexus mobile SDK supports serving multiple creative formats through a single banner entry point. ms.custom: ios-sdk
 ---

-# Show Multi-Format Banner Ads on iOS
+# Show Multi-Format banner Ads on iOS

-<b>Note:</b> This offering is currently in
+> [!NOTE]
-Alpha and is subject to change.
+> This offering is currently in Alpha and is subject to change.

 As of Version 4.6 for Android and Version 4.5 for iOS, the AppNexus mobile SDK supports serving multiple